Devs-Hunting/stock-market-app/README.md

 <details><summary><b>Deployment - general info</b></summary>

-1. Wybierz folder w zależności od instalacji jaka jest Ci potrzebna.
+1. Select a folder depending on the installation you need.
 <ul>
  <li> Local - deployment/local
  <li> Mikr.us - deployment/mikrus
  </ul>

-2. Ustaw zmienne środowiskoe na podstawie pliku env_example (mikr.us) lub w pliku docker-compose.yml.
-Opis dla poszczególnych instalacji jest poniżej.
+2. Set the environment variables based on the env_example file (mikr.us) or in the docker-compose.yml file.
+The description for each installation is below.
 3. In docker.compose.yml set variable to choose main Django setting file:
     ```
     DJANGO_SETTINGS_MODULE = <psmproject.settings.(development|production|mikrus)>